search the encyclopaedia of informal educationexplore informal education, lifelong learning and social action

 ... and the purpose of informal education?

-A focus on conversation is central to building communities.
-The sorts of values and behaviours needed for conversation to take place are exactly what are required if neighbourliness and democracy are to flourish.
-What is more, the sorts of groups informal educators such as youth and social action workers work with - voluntary, community-based, and often concerned with mutual aid - are the bedrock of democratic societies./p>
+A focus on conversation is central to building communities – and forms of cooperation that enhance the quality of social life (Sennett 2012: 273).
+The values and behaviours needed for conversation to take place are exactly what are required if neighbourliness, cooperation and democracy are to flourish.
+What is more, the sorts of groups informal educators such as youth and social action workers work with – voluntary, community-based, and often concerned with mutual aid – are the bedrock of democratic societies.
+They also places where friendship can flourish, support be given and recieved, interests deepened, and changes made.
+As Hemmings (2011: 280) has commented ‘remarkable things can happen when we come together in small groups’.

 It comes as no surprise then, that those working as informal educators tend to emphasize certain values.
 These include commitments to: